Explicit Group Sparse Projection with Applications to Deep Learning and NMF: Hoyer Sparsity Measure and Grouped Sparse Projection

-The main computational cost of Algorithm~\ref{GSPalgo} is to compute $g(\mu)$ and $g'(\mu)$ at each iteration, which requires $O(N)$ operations where $N = \sum_{i=1}^r n_i$.
-Most of the computational cost resides in computing the $\bar{x_i}(\mu)$'s and some inner products.
-The computational cost per iteration is therefore linear in the size of the data.
-In practice, we observed that Netwon's method converge very fast and does not require much iterations.
-Let us take $n_i = 1000$ for all $i = 1,2,\dots,100$ and generate each entry of the $x_i$'s using the normal distribution $N(0,1)$.
+As detailed in Section~\ref{sec:compcost}, the computational cost of the algorithm is $\mathcal{O}(tN)$, where $N = \sum_{i=1}^r n_i$ and $t$ is the number of iterations in Newton's method.
+The computational cost per iteration is therefore linear in the size of the problem.
+In practice, we observed that Netwon's method converge very fast and does not require much iterations, as showcased by the following synthetic data example.
+Let us take $n_i = 1000$ for all $i \in \llbracket 1,100 \rrbracket$ and generate each entry of the $c_i$'s using the normal distribution $N(0,1)$.
 For each sparsity level, we generate 100 such data points and Table~\ref{tablenumexp} reports the average and maximum number of iterations needed by Algorithm~\ref{GSPalgo}.
 In all cases, it requires less than 4 iterations for a target accuracy of $\epsilon = 10^{-4}$.